 The trust attributes, as explained in Section V-B, are directly deduced from the SSI.
 These attributes are automatically added to every form of communication with other peers.
 The user is unable to choose to communicate without sending the trust attributes along, as this exposes the integrity of our platform.
-Changes to the state of the received trust attributes are shown within the chat as in Figure 5.
-The verification status of the contact is purposely displayed at several locations to draw attention and recognition, especially when unverified.
+Changes to the state as result of the received trust attributes are notified in the chat as in Figure 8.
+The verification status of the containing exchange widget contact is explicitly displayed in several different views with the sole purpose to draw attention and recognition, especially when unverified.
+A recognizable blue check star, similar to that of popular social media platforms, indicates successful verification and a red cross star indicates the peer is unverified.
+Both verification statuses can be found in Figure 9b.